CRM Software for Economic Development Organizations

 Drop Down or Picklist Fields

 Selecting multiple choices creates an "or" statement.
-For example, if you were to select "Business Plan" and "Start-up Assistance," Neoserra would return counseling session records of either type.
+Thus, if you were to select "Business Plan" and "Start-up Assistance," Neoserra would return counseling session records of either type.

 Date Fields

-When date fields are included in your filter, Neoserra presents you with some preset date ranges, or you can choose Custom and enter your own date range.
+When date fields are included in your filter, Neoserra presents you with a long list of commonly used date ranges, or you can choose Custom and enter your own date range:

 Using your own custom date range, you can specify an open-ended date range (i.e. consider all records in the system entered before or after a particular date) by clearing either the start or end date.